QubitPi/management-blogs/_posts/2023-05-19-convolution.md

 𝑐[5]=∑𝑚𝑎[𝑚]𝑏[−𝑚]=1∗0+0.5∗0+1∗0+1∗0.25+0∗0.5∗0∗1=0.25

+As we can see that is exactly what we get on the plot 𝑐[𝑛].
+So we shifted around the function 𝑏[𝑛] over the function 𝑎[𝑛].

 2D Convolution using Python & NumPy
 -----------------------------------

 2D Convolutions are instrumental when creating convolutional neural networks or just for general image processing filters such as blurring, sharpening, edge detection, and many more.
 They are based on the idea of using a kernel and